5ayit/docs/_v_1_en/plugin.md

 ---
 layout   : 'default'
-title    : 'Index'
+title    : 'Plug-in'
 nav_order:  0
 ---

-# Quick Start

-...

-# Index
+# Plug-in

 This document is not ready yet.